mongodb/docs/source/reference/commands.rst

 TODO factcheck (minor)

-.. describe:: connPoolSync
+.. mongodb:command:: connPoolSync

    ``connPoolSync`` is an internal command.

    .. slave-ok

-.. describe:: checkShardingIndex
+.. mongodb:command:: checkShardingIndex

    ``checkShardingIndex`` is an internal command that supports the sharding functionality.

    .. read-lock

-.. describe:: getShardMap
+.. mongodb:command:: getShardMap

    ``getShardMap`` is an internal command that supports the sharding functionality.

    .. slave-ok, admin-only

-.. describe:: splitChunk
+.. mongodb:command:: splitChunk

    ``splitChunk`` is an internal command.
 Use the :js:func:`sh.splitFind()` and :js:func:`splitAt()` functions in the